patleman/patleman.github.io/_portfolio/portfolio-4.md

 <img src='/images/npnt_2.png'>

 In alignment with these regulations, the task is to implement the **software APIs** listed on page 51 of the [aforementioned document](https://patleman.github.io/files/DGCA_RPAS_Guidance_Manual.pdf), ensuring that drones meet the required standards for operation in the Indian airspace.
 The goal is to develop a system that adheres to these regulatory requirements and guarantees the traceability and security of drone operations for regulatory and safety purposes.
+The governement guidelines list particularly two levels of compliance: Level 0 Compliance for Flight Module security ensures that signing and encryption are implemented at the software level within the host system, with careful management of private keys to prevent unauthorized access.
+It requires that private keys are protected from users or external applications, and fraudulent flight logs cannot be easily injected.
+Level 1 Compliance elevates security by implementing signing and encryption within a Trusted Execution Environment (TEE), ensuring that neither host system processes nor users can access the private key or manipulate flight logs.
+In Level 1, private key management is fully contained within the TEE.
+Pixhawk does not have a built-in TEE or similar secure hardware module that can fully isolate private key management and prevent access by host system processes or external applications.

 ### Objective

-1) Understand the software architecture of PX4 source code and figure out the modules, methods that needs amendements to be compliant with the standards. (controller board used:[Pixhawk](https://docs.px4.io/main/en/flight_controller/pixhawk-2.html))
+1. Understand the software architecture of PX4 source code and figure out the modules, methods that needs amendements to be compliant with the standards. (controller board used:[Pixhawk](https://docs.px4.io/main/en/flight_controller/pixhawk-2.html))
+2. Select a lightweight cryptographic library to run big num mod operations used in generation of key-pair and encrypting hashes.
+Further, integrate this to the Px4 source code base.
+3. know how XML files and JSON files are signed using keys.
-2) Validation of Permission Artefact is tested
+4. Test the Validation of Permission Artefact
-3) Key Generation inside Pixhawk is tested
+5. Test Key Generation inside Pixhawk
-4) Return To Launch behavior is activated upon geofence or time beach. (tested in simulation-in-hardware) 4)Log is generated and signed within the Pixhawk(tested in simulation-in-hardware)
+6. Return To Launch behavior is activated upon geofence or time beach. (tested in simulation-in-hardware)
+4. Log is generated and signed within the Pixhawk(tested in simulation-in-hardware)

 ### Method
 <img src='/images/chart_npnt.png'>

 ### Challenges faced
-Problems faced in Software in the Loop:
+Problems faced in Software-in-the-Loop (SITL):

-1) knowing and implementing the canonicalization and validation of permission artifacts (XML file).
-XML parser library was not able to be used because of linking issues.
+1) **Canonicalization and validation of permission artifacts (XML file)**: The XML parser library could not be used due to **linking issues**.
-2) way of canonicalization and signing flight log (JSON file).
+2) **Canonicalization and signing of flight logs (JSON file)**: The approach for canonicalization and signing of flight logs was not straightforward, leading to difficulties in implementation.

+---

 Problems faced while implementing the code in hardware:

+1) **Memory and Stack Space**:
-1)Processes like permission artifact validation, flight log signing, and key generation involve computations like random prime number generation(1024 bit long in this case) and modular exponentiation.
-These computations use huge stack space.
-The inbuilt memory is around 256-kilobytes.
-Most of which is already taken up by the already coded tasks in px4 firmware.
-Because of the just mentioned facts, when I earlier uploaded the code to the PIXHAWK, it didn't respond (because of full stack usage during computation).
+    Processes like **permission artifact validation**, **flight log signing**, and **key generation** (involving operations like **random prime number generation** (1024-bit long) and **modular exponentiation**) require significant computation and use **huge stack space**.
+The **inbuilt memory** of Pixhawk is around **256 KB**, most of which is already consumed by the existing tasks in the **PX4 firmware**.
+Because of this, when the code was uploaded to the Pixhawk, it didn't respond due to **full stack usage during computation**.

-At the pre-boot time, most of the stack space is available as the other tasks are not running at that time.
-Therefore later,  all the heavy computation processes were compelled to run at the pre-boot time.
+   To address this, it was found that **at pre-boot time**, most of the stack space is available, as other tasks are not running.
+Therefore, all the      heavy computational processes were **moved to the pre-boot time** for successful execution.

+2) **Key Generation and Random Number Generation**:
-2) For generating keys inside PIXHAWK, the generation of random numbers is required.
-Earlier, this was not able to be achieved.
-Later on, it was found that some device drivers (responsible for random number generation )were not registered in the initial configuration of the NUTTX-RTOS.
-The NUTTX RTOS was later on reconfigured with /dev/random and /dev/urandom (responsible for generating random numbers).
+   For **key generation** inside the Pixhawk, **random number generation** is essential.
+Initially, this was not achievable.
+Later, it was found that some **device drivers** responsible for **random number generation** were not registered in the initial configuration of **NuttX-RTOS**.
+The **NuttX RTOS** was then reconfigured to include **/dev/random** and **/dev/urandom** (devices responsible for generating random numbers), solving the issue.

+3) **Memory Limitations in SITL vs. Hardware**:
-3)Earlier tested code in Software-in -the loop(SITL) used too much memory.
-Due to which the same code didn't run well in the simulation in hardware.
-Both the problem mentioned in point 1 and the huge size arrays defined were the source of this problem.
-The code architecture earlier coded for SITL was redefined for achieving the same behavior in simulation-in-hardware.
+   The code tested in **Software-in-the-Loop (SITL)** used too much memory, which caused the same code to perform poorly when running on hardware.
+Both the **stack overflow** issue mentioned in point 1 and the **huge size arrays** defined in the code contributed to this problem.
+To resolve this, the **code architecture** was redefined for the hardware simulation to achieve the same behavior without overloading the memory.